YoRyan/open-nec/Docs/for-players/amtrak-hhp8.md

 ### Mod compatibility

-The Open NEC mod for the HHP-8 is fully compatible and tested with Fan Railer's HHP-8 physics and sound mod. *However*, Fan Railer's mod must be installed first.
+The Open NEC mod for the HHP-8 is fully compatible and tested with Fan Railer's HHP-8 physics and sound [mod](https://youtu.be/l_iytY0iz4I). *However*, Fan Railer's mod must be installed first for the Open NEC scripting to function.

 ### Bugs fixed